"Any man can be a father but it takes someone special to be a Dad." -- Anne Geddes

-- Children whose fathers are highly involved with them in a positive way do better in school, demonstrate better psychological well-being and lower levels
+- Children whose fathers are highly involved with them in a positive way do better in school, demonstrate better psychological well-being, are less likely

 - Boys who frequently wish their fathers spent more time with them weigh, on average, 10 pounds more than boys who are satisfied with the amount of time